What is a Hostile Work Environment and How to Prove it Happened

 - And more

-Unsurprisingly, many employees find these behaviors difficult to deal with, negatively impacting their ability to properly do their job.
+Unsurprisingly, many employees find these hostile work environment examples difficult to deal with, negatively impacting their ability to properly do their job.
 Simply put, discrimination and harassment create workplace hostility.

 How Does a Hostile Work Environment Tie Into Discrimination and Harassment Complaints?